On this page:

 The antibiotic Rifampin should be prescribed for all household members and other exposed persons.
 Ceftriaxone or Ciprofloxacin is used when Rifampin cannot be.
 Antibiotic prophylaxis should be instituted as soon as possible after exposure.
 If more than fourteen days have passed since the last contact with the case, medication is likely to be of little benefit.

-Co-workers and K-12 classmates usually don't
+Co-workers and K-12 classmates usually don't require antibiotic prophylaxis.

 How can individuals reduce their risk of contracting meningococcal disease?

 - Don't let children be in rooms where people are smoking;